 You will need- 4-5 disposable diapers, chocolate sauce, and music.
 Pour thick chocolate sauce in 2 or 3 diapers.
 You can even use Nutella.

 How to Play: Seat everyone in a circle and hand out the diapers.
 Play the music and ask everyone to pass on the diapers.
 Stop the music randomly and whoever has the dirty diaper is out.
-At the end, the one left with the clean diaper is the winner.
+In the end, the one left with the clean diaper is the winner.

 4. Guess Mom-to-be’s tummy size

 What you’ll need: Ball of satin ribbon, scissors

 How to play: Each guest cuts a piece of ribbon they think will fit around the centre of Mom-to-be’s belly, then take turns to see who’s closest to her size.
 The guest whose ribbon length fits the best wins!

 If you want to play the game you can download and print this…